-The Glades Ville developer, William Billyard, was very aware of the need to connect the properties with river transport and he had constructed a wharf at the end of his main road in 1859.
+The Glades Ville Estate developer, William Billyard, saw the need to connect his properties with river transport and he constructed a wharf at the end of his main road in 1859.
 At first it may have been a private facility 'reserved for the use of the public upon the property', but it functioned as a public wharf within a few years.
+In the later 19th and early 20th Centuries the wharf would have been a good place from which to view the very popular professional sculling races along the river that ran just over 5km from the Meadowbank Railway Bridge to a finishing line at Searle's monument on Three Brothers Rocks at Henley.
+The original timber structure where ferries berthed has been demolished.